-About the Lab
+About the Li Lab

 Cardiac arrhythmias severely affect cardiac performance and, in some cases, are lethal.
 Arrhythmias can result from dysfunctional ion channels located on the plasma membrane or abnormal intracellular calcium handling.
 Emerging evidence suggests that risk factors for arrhythmias, such as inflammation, obesity, hypertension, etc. can modify the function of cardiac ion channels and calcium handling proteins via transcriptional or post-transcriptional mechanisms.